TeenPact: Alumni events

 Once a student has attended the Four Day Class, he or she is classified as a "TeenPact Alumnus" and is eligible for participation in any of the several additional events TeenPact offers.

-The largest Alumni event in terms of participation is TeenPact's National Convention (commonly referred to as "NC").
+The largest Alumni event in terms of participation is TeenPact's National Convention (commonly referred to as "NatCon").
 The week-long event includes speakers, worship sessions, small group activities, and sports tournaments including Ultimate Frisbee, volleyball, basketball, and student elections.
 Students run in national elections for various mock positions, including President and Vice-President, Senator, and Representative.
 This aspect of the event immerses students into the campaign process, with candidates creating social media accounts, T-shirts, flyers, posters, and commercials.
 The entire elections process is tracked from primaries to the general election via a live news program, "TPN News."

 TeenPact also offers week-long events focused on the three branches of government.
 TeenPact Congress, held at the Florida State Capitol, immerses students into the legislative process, complete with elected officials, lobbyists, and journalists.
 TeenPact Back to DC, held at the Leadership Institute in Arlington, Virginia, offers a more comprehensive curriculum on campaigning, which students use to run mock presidential campaigns.
 In addition to this, students commute to downtown Washington, D.C., daily, where they have the opportunity to visit Capitol Hill, tour monuments and museums, and attend political conferences such as the Values Voter Summit (which Back to DC is usually scheduled around).
 Finally, TeenPact Judicial is a legal-oriented course held at Liberty University School of Law, which includes lectures from various presenters and a moot court.
 TeenPact is an independent non-profit organization unaffiliated with a political party.

-Two of TeenPact's Alumni events - Venture and Endeavor - are not politically oriented, and are run in the tradition of a summer camp for boys and girls respectively.
+Two of TeenPact's Alumni events – Venture and Endeavor – are not politically oriented, and are run in the tradition of a summer camp for boys and girls respectively.

 Staff

 TeenPact is run through several tiers of administration.
 A board of directors has executive control of the organization, with John Seldenrust serving as chairman of the board.
 A separate staff of employees in Richmond, Virginia, headed by CEO Peter Martin, directs the state classes and handles public relations.
 However, the bulk of TeenPact's field staff responsible for executing classes is composed of two sets of volunteers.
-A group of traveling student interns is assembled each year to travel to and lead each state's classes, while individual staffing volunteers - student alumni selected via an applications process - stay in their home state or travel at their own expense to assist in leading the class.
+A group of traveling student interns is assembled each year to travel to and lead each state's classes, while individual staffing volunteers – student alumni selected via an applications process – stay in their home state or travel at their own expense to assist in leading the class.
 Whether an intern within the multi-state group or an individual in a single state, TeenPact volunteers are required to have attended the four-day class held in their state at least once.
 Traveling interns must also have previously staffed a state class, and have had sufficient experience with the Alumni programs.